 ‘But mom, Akheel’s mom lets him.
 That is what Saud does too.
 I asked them!’
 He was getting angry.

-The babies had just got down for their nap.
+The babies had just gone down for their nap.
 I was thankful that we were in another room.
 I could choose to say ‘No’ today.

 My husband and I were always arguing about our son’s behavior.
 Z thought I was fueling D’s addiction by giving in too easily.

 I had no choice.
-He came at the babies’ nap time.
+He came home at the babies’ nap time.
 After a very active and stressful morning, I wanted my peace too.
-It was my only two hours before the babies got up.
-We had to tackle home works, bath and bedtimes in the evening.
+It was the only time I had to myself before the babies got up.
+We had to tackle homework, baths and bedtimes in the evening.
 I needed some rest myself.

 Related: See after school routine here

-But D needed to relax.
+But D needed to relax too.
 He would calmly eat and unravel from his day while he built those forts, I thought.

-It isn’t that he wouldn’t get any physical exercise because right after screen time, was his time to go play with his friends outside.
+It isn’t that he wouldn’t get any physical exercise because right after screen time, he would go and play with his friends outside.
 I felt it was okay to let him have 60 minutes on the tablet.

 But Hubby didn’t want any technology for our son.
-‘He is too young to understand it… besides, he has no use of it‘, Z would say.
+‘He is too young to understand it… besides, he has no use for it‘.
 D had homework online every day.
 That is enough, he would say.

-But all his friends play games on their Xbox.
+But all his friends would play games on their Xbox.
 We don’t own an Xbox or a WII.
-‘If I didn’t give him some screen time, he would feel left out’, I would argue.
+‘If I don’t give him some screen time, he will feel left out’, I would argue.

 I was beginning to have doubts about my parenting now…